Much easier than you think

 Our hard work mapping the global power grid finally got published!

-Michael Kloos wrote about our time in California and got it published in the MCSA annual journal.
-Republished here with his kind permission.
+Michael Kloos wrote about our time in California and got it published in the MCSA journal.

 Winter is coming, and with it, short days.
-I decided to make a bright, pleasing sunrise wake-up light to help us get up in the morning.
+I decided to make a bright, pleasing sunrise light.

-Data is a key enabler in boosting (among other things) increased access to modern energy sources.
-We took a (slightly) more human-centric approach to residential data and mapping in Tanzania.
+Data is a key enabler in boosting increased access to modern energy sources.

 A basic web map featuring cool places and things discovered in the last few months in Barcelona.

-A month-ish with great friends in some of the most beautiful mountains in the world, with one goal: Bugaboo Spire.
+A month in some beautiful mountains, with one goal: Bugaboo Spire.

-Ironically, a large part of my work at KTH's Division of Energy Systems Analysis was modelling complex hydrological systems.
-I set out to create a model that would conduct massive scale hydrologica...
+I set out to create a model that would conduct massive scale hydrological modelling.